 Request for network access

-To make sure we approve and can meet your request, you should submit your request for network access 20 business days before the date you intend on carrying out your work.
+To make sure we approve and can meet your request, you should plan your works 28 days after customer acceptance of your quote.

 You will need to complete this form if you are planning to undertake any work that includes:

 - any work near our equipment, either overhead or underground (including transformers)